Charting Her Own Path in Public Health

 Elizabeth Burpee was serving as a program evaluation manager in Mexico when she discovered the powerful effect public health work can have on the world.
 So she decided to go back to school, eventually earning a joint master's degree in social work and public health from the University of Washington.

-In this interview, Elizabeth discusses how her experience in the Master of Public Health in Community-Oriented Public Health Practice program gave her unique insights and helped her land a great job in the field.
+In this interview, Elizabeth discusses how her experience in the Master of Public Health in Community-Oriented Public Health Practice program gave her unique insights and prepared her to chart her own path.
 “COPHP helped make me an even better self-directed worker.
 In many ways, my job is uncharted territory,” she said.
 “I feel more confident navigating the unknown.”

 Can you tell us about your current job?